Enfield Monster

-The Enfield Monster refers to reports of an unidentified creature around Enfield, Illinois, United States in April 1973.
+The Enfield Monster is an unidentified creature reported around Enfield, Illinois, United States in April 1973.
 The reports were covered by the news media at the time, with some suggesting they may have been caused by a wild ape or escaped kangaroo.

-Used as a case study for a paper on social contagion in 1978, sociologists cite the episode as an example of collective behavior where a group or crowd can be affected by the spread of "group emotions" such as "panics, hysterias, collective visions, and extreme instances of suggestibility."
+Used as a case study for a paper on social contagion in 1978, the episode is cited by sociologists as an example of collective behavior where a group or crowd can be affected by the spread of "group emotions" such as "panics, hysterias, collective visions, and extreme instances of suggestibility."

 Reports

 At about 10pm on the night of April 25, 1973, Henry McDaniel heard a scratching sound at his front door.
 He looked out and saw something that he thought might be a bear.
 Taking a gun and flashlight, he headed outside into a strong wind and saw a creature between two rosebushes.
 He later said "It had three legs on it, a short body, two little short arms, and two pink eyes as big as flashlights.
 It stood four and a half feet tall and was grayish-colored."
 He added later that it was "almost like a human body".

 McDaniel fired four shots at the creature, one shot hitting it and causing it to make a hiss "much like a wildcat's", before fleeing towards a nearby railway embankment, covering fifty feet in three jumps.
 McDaniel called the local authorities who discovered footprints in the soft earth near the house, which McDaniel described as dog-like in shape, with six toe pads.
 The police considered McDaniel to be "rational and sober" in his reporting of the incident.
 In a later press interview, McDaniel said "If they do find it, they will find more than one and they won't be from this planet, I can tell you that."

 Investigators interviewing nearby residents were told that Greg Garrett, a ten-year-old neighbor of McDaniel, claimed to have encountered the creature half an hour before McDaniel did, and that the creature had stepped on his feet, tearing his tennis shoes to shreds.
 The boy later told Western Illinois University researchers that his report was a hoax "to tease Mr. M and have fun with an out of town newsman."